-To meet these complains, boats from organisations that serve some gay community purpose have preference.
-Also, these types of organisation pay €100 euros to enter, while commercial boats pay up to €4500 to join.
+Large companies enjoy the marketing advantages of the large and televised event of the Pride.
+So they have started to sponsor the gay parade, joining the parade on their own boats.
+To join in the parade, boats from organizations that serve a gay community purpose take preference.
+Also, these types of organizations pay €100 euros to enter, while commercial boats pay up to €4500 to join.

 Taboos and gay protest